Everyone always hears about how they should sit up straight and have better posture.

-Each and every one of the trillions of cells in our body require a few things to function properly – oxygen, water, nutrients, etc. They also need to expel the waste that they generate during cellular processes.
+Each and every one of the trillions of cells in our body requires a few things to function properly – oxygen, water, nutrients, etc. They also need to expel the waste that they generate during cellular processes.

 The way that our body provides these things to cells is through our circulatory systems – blood, nerves, and lymph.

 When we position ourselves in ways that aren’t aligned with the way that our bodies have evolved, we prevent these circulatory systems from working correctly.
-Limiting blood-flow to a certain muscle group, pinching a nerve, not breathing correctly so that our blood isn’t oxygenated enough, etc. This all causes problems.
+Limiting blood flow to a certain muscle group, pinching a nerve, not breathing correctly so that our blood isn’t oxygenated enough, etc. This all causes problems.

 We’ve developed redundancies and the ability to adapt.
-But those are only short term solutions.
+But those are only short-term solutions.